 This Soy Sauce Pumpkin Seeds recipe was shared with me when I visited some friends in Gig Harbor, Washington.
-I wanted to roast a whole pumpkin for some recipes I was working on and Kristi shared this unique way of roasting pumpkin seeds that her mom always used.
+I wanted to roast a whole pumpkin for some recipes I was working on and Kristi shared this unique (to me anyway) way of roasting pumpkin seeds that her mom always used.
 I loved it and learned to do it with her and she gave me the blessing to share it with you here.

 The process is simple but the flavor is HUGE!
 I was so impressed.
 I love when the simplest ingredients provide the biggest impact.